ladiasnk/Multi-stage-non-pipelined-MIPS-processor-using-verilog/README.md

 - DECSTAGE , uses a register file, 2 muxes and a Immediate_extension module and top level module decode_unit
 - MEMSTAGE , uses only a MEMSTAGE module where the RAM memory is located , and a top level module MEM_main
 - Datapath.v is used to make all the internal connections of the individual stages, it outputs the next Instruction for each cycle and the Zero to be given to ALU, this is useful to some instructions where an operation with zero and RF_A is done to implement li,lui,ori,addi,andi operations
+- Processor.v connects datapth to the control unit of the processor , which is a Finite State machine